 When it comes to home repair projects, few options can make a more dramatic impression than replacing your home windows.
-But while many other projects can be completed with a little work and a good strategy, replacing a home window needs significant work and a good deal of technical know-how.
+But while many other projects can be completed with a little work and a good blueprint, replacing a home window needs significant work and a good deal of technical know-how.

 As a result, replacing your windows is no easy job.
-You’ll want to identify what type of window is necessary, the specific steps required for replacing the window based on the size of the opening, and what tools it will take to make the right fit for your new window.
+You’ll want to identify what type of window is necessary, the specific steps required for replacing the window based on the size of the opening, and what items it will take to make the right fit for your new window.
 Here are a few things you may wish to consider:

 What is Your Frame’s Condition?